 There are several ways in which to rectify this problem.
 The easiest – and often cheapest – solution is simply to open up this middle room into the front room, creating an open plan living/dining area and allowing the middle room to be flooded with light from the often large, sometimes bay, front window.

-Those who are reluctant for the two rooms to become one should consider installing a sliding glass partition or archway between the two to create a more flexible arrangement.
+If you are reluctant for the two rooms to become one should consider installing a sliding glass partition or archway between the two to create a more flexible arrangement.
 In order to get even more light into this area, take a look at the possibility of replacing the current small window in the middle room with a set of French doors leading out into the garden — adding a fanlight will draw even more light in.

 If you want to take things a step further, consider merging this middle room with the kitchen.
 Although this option often involves a little more structural work in the form of the removal and addition of walls, not only will it provide a lighter, more open dining room, but it will also result in a larger kitchen.

-Adding a Downstairs WC
+How to Add a Downstairs WC

-Most buyers these days expect a house to have a downstairs WC and it should not be too hard to make space for one in your terraced house.
+Most buyers these days expect a house to have a downstairs WC and it shouldn't be too hard to make space for one in your terraced house.
 When deciding on the best location for your new WC, bear in mind that the minimum practical space around standard sanitaryware in a WC is 200mm on each side and 600mm in front.

 The ideal locations for new WCs are either off the utility room or a main hallway, and although the Building Regulations no longer prevent you from having a WC directly off a living room, kitchen or dining room (there must still be a door), do consider how this will work in everyday life and think about privacy — will guests really want to use a WC leading off the dining room during a dinner party?